AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 In the link above, you should start seeing something like this take shape (each of the steps can take a bit of time, so please be patient too :wink: ) :
 ![](https://i.imgur.com/Kc7M8zH.png)

-and if everything works out correctly, then you should be able to see the final scores like this :
+and if everything works out correctly, then you should be able to see the final scores like this:
 ![](https://i.imgur.com/9RT2jFi.png)

 **Best of Luck** :tada: :tada: